peppersprayEzekiel/peppersprayContentBundleLoader/peppersprayContentBundleLoader/docs/making_asset_bundles.md

 Upon recompilation if progress bar appears only for a fraction of a second that usually means that Unity didn't detect changes in the included assets.
 Verify that you did apply your changes to the prefab.

+## Troubleshooting
+> Items are not displayed in game or displayed "just hanging" near the character.

+Bones are not compatible with the game.
+Either their names are wrong or there's a wrong set of them (man's model on woman, for example).

+> Mesh disappears when zooming in too close, or when rotating the camera.

+*Bounds* are not set in their required value of `0;0;0 1;1;1` (see **Clothing item requirements**).

+> Mesh disappear when zooming out.

+Either *Bounds* are wrong or item doesn't have required LOD renderers (there should be a total of three at the top of hierarchy; see **Clothing item requirements**.